 Complete dentures replace all the teeth, while a partial denture fills in the spaces created by missing teeth and prevents other teeth from changing position.

 Candidates for complete dentures have lost most or all of their teeth.
 A partial denture is suitable for those who have some natural teeth remaining.
 A denture improves chewing ability and speech, and provides support for facial muscles.
 It will greatly enhance the facial appearance and smile.

 Complete or full dentures are made when all of your natural teeth are missing.
 You can have a full denture on your upper or lower jaw, or both.

-Complete dentures are called “conventional” or “immediate” according to when they are made and when they are inserted into the mouth.
+Complete dentures are call "conventional" or "immediate" according to when they are made and when they are inserted into the mouth.
 Immediate dentures are inserted immediately after the removal of the remaining teeth.
-To make this possible, the dentist takes measurements and makes models of the patient`s jaws during a preliminary visit.
+To make this possible, the dentist takes measurements and makes models of the patient's jaws during a preliminary visit.

 An advantage of immediate dentures is that the wearer does not have to be without teeth during the healing period.
 However, bones and gums can shrink over time, especially during the period of healing in the first six months after the removal of teeth.
 When gums shrink, immediate dentures may require re-basing or relining to fit properly.
 A conventional denture can then be made once the tissues have healed.
 Healing may take at least 6-8 weeks.